Year 2 of Pathways: Updates to 2020/21

 PBL is brain-powered hands-on learning.
 It’s problem-solving for real results, not abstract ideas on a piece of paper.
 It’s building self-pride in tangible accomplishments.
 Engaging students in PBL connects them to their communities and the bigger world, opens pathways to discovery of new strengths and skills, and instills the confidence to pursue their amazing future – much of which we can only imagine.

 Building on the current pilot at Hopkins High School in which students are designing what PBL should be, HEF will fund PBL at each elementary school.
-Each project is tailored to the schools’ unique culture or focus:
+Each project is tailored to the schools’ unique culture or focus.
+(Due to COVID-19, five of six of these projects are either complete or in process)

 Eisenhower/ XinXing Academy – Cultural Celebration Performances.
-A variety of PBL work to value and celebrate multiple cultures through dance, music, and visual art will then culminate in three school-wide celebrations, where all students celebrate the Chinese, Spanish (beginning Fall 2020), and English pathways available at Eisenhower.
+A variety of PBL work to value and celebrate multiple cultures through dance, music, and visual art will then culminate in three school-wide celebrations, where all students celebrate the Chinese, Spanish, and English pathways available at Eisenhower.
+(Plans are in process for these performances)

 Calming Corners – ALL Elementary Classrooms